Henrietta Lawes: Egypt expedition

 Between November 1898 - March 1899, Lawes worked on the Hu excavation in Egypt, with Hilda and Flinders Petrie.
 Along with archaeologist Beatrice Orme, she assisted with excavations and drew pottery.
 Flinders noted that: Miss Orme & Miss Lawes mark pots & skeletons & look after the things.
 So our part of seven goes on very smoothly so far.
 Lawes' catalogued finds were displayed at University College London after the expedition.

 Later life

 In the 1900s, Lawes continued with her artwork as part of the Berkshire Art Society, displaying works at Reading Museum and Art Gallery in 1901 and 1902.
 One work in particular, 'Market Day at Nagh Hamadeh', was particularly well-received by the public.
 In 1904, she returned to Egypt with her cousin Emmeline.
 During the 1920s, she lived in Tilehurst, Berkshire, with her sister Jessie.
 Lawes was part of the Berkshire Archaeological Society.
-Lawes passed away on 11 March 1947, whilst living at The Cedars, Wokingham.
+Lawes died on 11 March 1947, whilst living at The Cedars, Wokingham.
 She bequeathed numerous antiquities to the Ure Museum at Reading University, and to Reading Museum.
 She left effects of £4300 8s 1d, to her nephew Charles Cecil Lawes, a retired farmer, and Edwin George Carter, General Manager of the Thames Valley Trustee Savings Bank.